anandabits/swift-evolution/proposals/NNNN-static-self.md

 ### Additional Utility

-A secondary use for StaticSelf is to refer to the type of the lexical current context without explicitly mentioning its name.
-This may be useful as a shortcut when reference static members of types with very long names.
-It may also be useful when code might be copied and pasted.
+The utility of `StaticSelf` is not limited to protocols.
+A secondary use enables code to refer to the lexical context's current type without explicitly mentioning its name.
+This provides a useful shortcut when referencing static type members with especially long names and when re-purposing code between types.

 ```swift